Arynzs/Arynzs/README.md

 - 👀 I’m interested in data science and software engineering
 - 🌱 I’m currently learning python and SQL
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 You can reach me on kabiratibrahim2@gmail.com

 <!---
 Arynzs/Arynzs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.